 The Gestapo gave Nancy Grace August Wake the nickname “the white mouse” because of her uncanny ability to evade capture.
-When she learned one of the resistance groups no longer had a radio for communication, she rode almost 300 kilometers on a bicycle to make radio contact with the SEO headquarters and arrange for an equipment drop.
+When she learned one of the resistance groups no longer had a radio for communication, she rode almost 300 kilometers on a bicycle to make radio contact with the SOE headquarters and arrange for an equipment drop.
 Despite many close calls, Wake survived the war.
 First Aid Nursing Yeomanry (FANY) member Odette Hallowes also cheated death.
 Embedded with the resistance in Cannes, Hallowes was captured and sent to the Ravensbrück concentration camp.
 She survived two years in prison, often in solitary confinement, before the camp was liberated by the Allied forces.

 Other women were not so fortunate.
 Noor Inayat Khan, code name Madeleine, was a radio operator in France.
 After her entire team was ambushed and arrested, she was betrayed to the Gestapo by a French national hoping for a large reward.
 Khan did not break during interrogation and attempted escape from her captors several times.
 Sent to Dachau in September 1944, she was executed upon arrival.
 Violette Szabo, an agent inserted into Limoges, faced a similar fate at Ravensbrück.
 She was 23 years old.

-The stories of the SEO’s “irregular” women transcend male and female: they are human stories of daring, courage, and sacrifice.
+The stories of the SOE’s “irregular” women transcend male and female: they are human stories of daring, courage, and sacrifice.
 Sansom, followed by Szabo and Khan posthumously, were the first women to be awarded the George Cross, Britain’s highest bravery award for civilians and equivalent to the Victoria Cross for the Armed Forces; others such as Wake got the next-ranked George Medal.
 Although fighting, they were not in the Armed Forces because the women’s corps were not allowed in combat: they had to join the volunteer FANY (still existing), the uniform you see in Sansom’s and Wake’s pictures.”
 The number of medals awarded posthumously is testament to the dangers SOE agents willingly accepted as the cost of protecting freedom.
 Their names are not common, but neither was their courage or accomplishments.
 The men and women of the Special Operations Executive dedicated their lives to helping Europe escape Hitler’s shadow.

 The George Cross